Introduction

 Pathophysiology

-The acid phosphatase family is generally divided into 2 major groups depending on the presence or absence of a binuclear metal center.
-The first group, known as metallohydrolases, displays a characteristic purple color due to charge transfer from tyrosine residue to Fe(III); therefore, they are called purple acid phosphatases.
-These enzymes can also be differentiated from the other acid phosphatases by their insensitivity to tartrate inhibition, which is why they are called tartrate-resistant acid phosphatases.[1][2]
+The acid phosphatase family is generally divided into 2 major groups based on the presence or absence of a binuclear metal center.
+The first group, known as metallohydrolases, exhibits a characteristic purple color due to a charge transfer between a tyrosine residue and Fe(III) at the active site.
+These enzymes are known as purple acid phosphatases.
+These enzymes are also referred to as tartrate-resistant acid phosphatases because they are not inhibited by tartrate.
+This resistance is utilized in biochemical assays to distinguish it from other types of acid phosphatase.[2][3][4][5]

 Clinical Significance